A coming of age story inspired by Dizzee Rascal’s seminal album.

 Debris Stevenson is a young poet, lyricist and dancer who has performed her unique work everywhere from BBC Radio 3’s The Verb to London’s Roundhouse.

-Debris Stevenson’s new work is part of Represent, a series of artworks inspired by the Representation of the People Act 1918.
+Poet in da Corner is part of Represent, a series of artworks inspired by the Representation of the People Act 1918.
 While the act gave the vote only to women over 30, Represent invites young female artists to explore democracy, equality and inclusion in contemporary Britain.
-Presented by 14-18 NOW and supported by Jerwood Charitable Foundation, Represent is accompanied by a programme of events, talks and professional development opportunities.

 Co-commissioned by 14-18 NOW and the Royal Court Theatre, supported by Jerwood Charitable Foundation